kenny-cfg/cfg-202309-software-3/cheat_sheets/pipenv.md

 For Mac users who are having difficult getting pipenv, you may need to set the path of pipenv on your machine, see this [video](https://www.youtube.com/watch?v=Bzn_MZ0tNXU) for the following:

 * `python3 -m site --user-base` to find your user base directory of Python.
 Change `python3` to `python` if you have that version installed instead
 * Copy the path printed in your terminal.
-It should look something like /Users/yourname/Libary/Python/3.11
+It should look something like this: `/Users/yourname/Libary/Python/3.11`
 * `code ~/.zshrc` to open your zshell file in VScode
 * At the top of your zshell file, type `export PATH="$PATH:<paste your path here>/bin"` and save the file and close
 * `pipenv --version` in a new terminal window.
 Your pipenv should now run